James0711/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.

+Also, When the 'g' key is pressed on a standard keyboard, several events and actions are triggered depending on the context and the application in focus:

+Keyboard Event Triggering:
+The 'g' key press event is detected by the operating system's keyboard driver.
+The keyboard driver translates the hardware signal into a key event.

+Application-Level Handling:
+If an application is in focus (e.g., a text editor, web browser, or any application that accepts text input), it receives the key event through its event handling mechanism.

+Text Input:
+In most cases, when the 'g' key is pressed in a text input context, the 'g' character is added to the input field or text area where the cursor is located.
+This allows users to type the 'g' character into the application.

+Shortcut or Hotkey:
+In some applications, the 'g' key might be associated with a shortcut or hotkey that triggers a specific action.
+For example, pressing 'g' might activate a "Go to" function, jump to the top of a page, or open a specific menu.

+Browser Behavior:
+In web browsers, if the 'g' key is pressed and the browser window is in focus, it might trigger specific browser behaviors.
+For instance, in some browsers, pressing 'g' might scroll the page to the top (similar to the "Home" key).

+OS-Level Actions:
+Depending on the operating system and any system-wide shortcuts, pressing 'g' in combination with certain modifier keys (e.g., 'Ctrl' or 'Command') might trigger system-level actions or shortcuts.

+Custom Keybindings:
+In some advanced software or applications, the 'g' key press event might be customized by the user or the application itself to perform specific actions defined by the user.

+The specific action triggered by pressing the 'g' key can vary widely depending on the software, context, user-defined keybindings, and the operating system being used.
+The response to the 'g' key press is highly configurable and customizable, allowing for a wide range of behaviors based on user preferences and application design.

 The "enter" key bottoms out
 ---------------------------